 Last week the Turkmentel International Exhibition for Telecom and IT held in Turkmenistan resulted in officials from the two countries signing an intergovernmental agreement that provides for joint activities by communication operators of the two countries and includes the construction of fiber optic lines, as well as their ownership and exploitation.

 According to the document, AzerTelecom, Azerbaijan’s backbone internet provider, and its counterpart Turkmentelekom will lay a fiber optic backbone cable line that extends from Azerbaijan’s eastern Siyazan district to the port city of Turkmenbashi in western Turkmenistan.

-AzerTelecom is hoping to create the Digital Silk Road that bridges Asia with Europe and brought prosperity to the region.
-The ancient trade route has been revived in recent years through various logistics, transportation – and now digitization – projects, including China’s Belt and Road Initiative.
+AzerTelecom is hoping to create the Digital Silk Way that bridges Central Asia with Europe and brought prosperity to the region.

 The subsea fiber optic backbone cable line will ultimately benefit not just Azerbaijan and Turkmenistan, but Uzbekistan, Afghanistan, Pakistan and India as well.
 Azerbaijan is expected to be the primary hub for the transmission of internet traffic from Europe to South Asia and back, forming a wide digital telecommunication corridor.

 The project is just part of AzerTelecom’s bigger plans.
 Under the Azerbaijan Digital Hub program, the company is working to transform Azerbaijan into a regional digital hub that will facilitate Eurasian data transmission.
 As a digital hub, Baku is hoping to act as the epicenter of digital services for roughly 1.8 billion people residing in the Caucasus, the Middle East, Central, and South Asia regions.